securefederatedai/openfl/docs/source/workflow/director_based_workflow.interactive_api.rst

 .. _interactive_api:

 *******************************************
-|productName| Interactive Python API (Beta)
+Interactive Python API (Beta)
 *******************************************

-The |productName| interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter\*\ notebook or a Python script.
+The Open Federated Learning (|productName|) interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter\*\ notebook or a Python script.

     - :ref:`federation_api_prerequisites`
     - :ref:`federation_api_define_fl_experiment`